BenoitBouillard/route-tiles/README.md

 It is possible to choose from several modes:

-- **Route**: it will use only asphalt: road, cycle path if asphalt.
+- **Roadcycle**: it will use only asphalt: road, cycle path if asphalt.
              Avoid major road
+- **Road by foot**: it will use only asphalt: road, steps and path if asphalt.
+Allow prohibited direction.
 - **Chemin**: use any path
 - **Trail**: use path preferably